 Redwood Camp offers privacy and serenity in and around our spectacular redwood groves alongside Salmon Creek, home of collaborative efforts to restore native Coho Salmon to the area.
 There is direct access to the creek as well as miles of trails meandering through quiet woods and meadows in the tranquility of our private preserve.

 The campsites are set along the edge of a creekside meadow and are sheltered from coastal winds, offering soul-restoring solitude and quiet.
 Site #1, situated within a towering stand of redwoods, can accommodate groups of up to 20 people.
 Site #2, set right along the creek and backed into a stand of redwoods, can accommodate 12-16 people.
 Four campers are included in the listed price, but if you have a larger group, just let us know.
 There is an additional fee of $15 per person per night for more than 4 campers (over the age of 7).
 Each campsite includes a picnic table, fire ring and access to a port-a-potty.
 Bring your own potable water and be prepared to take away your trash, although recycling bins are provided for aluminum cans and plastics.
-Well-behaved pets are most welcome, although please keep them away from our working dogs that are guarding livestock within our pastures.
+Well-behaved pets are most welcome (despite what it might say during the booking procedure), although please keep them away from our working dogs that are guarding livestock within our pastures.

 This private camp offers direct access to the many